Västerviks IK: NHL-players in Västervik

 Västerviks IK has had a few players who played in the NHL and who sooner or later represented the club.
 Some players have played several matches and some have played significantly smaller matches for Västervik.
 For example, Kevin Stenlund is the player who played the most games and scored the most points in the NHL but played only two games in Västervik in the 2016/17 season, when he was on loan from HV71.
 It is noteworthy, however, that Stenlund scored four points in the two matches.
 Andreas Englund only played one training match for Västervik when he got a puck in the face which led to him not coming into play any more for the club.
 Michael Kapla is the player who has made the most games for Västervik and also played a few games for New Jersey Devils in the NHL.

 Västervik, on the other hand, has had a number of players who have had been picked in the NHL Entry Draft.
-Marcus Davidsson is the one who went highest in the draft when he was selected as the 37th overall 2017 by Buffalo Sabers.
+Marcus Davidsson is the one who went highest in the draft when he was selected as the 37th overall 2017 by Buffalo Sabres.
 Davidsson's brother, Jonathan Davidsson, who both played in Västervik together in the 2020–21 season, was also drafted 2017 as the 170th player overall but by Ottawa Senators.
 Niklas Eriksson, who was born and raised in Västervik, is the first player to play for the club that was drafted by an NHL organization, when he was selected by the Philadelphia Flyers as the 117th player in total in 1989.
 Emil Andrae, who was also is born and raised in the city, is the latest player to join the draft as he was also selected by the Philadelphia Flyers as the 54th player overall 2020.

 During the HockeyAllsvenskan season 2020–21, the league allowed the clubs to borrow NHL players for their team.
 This was a decision the SHL had already said no to, which opened several doors for both Västervik and the other teams.
 This later led to Västervik getting a number of NHL players into their squad.
 For example, Axel Jonsson-Fjällby was loaned in from the Washington Capitals, the Finn Eetu Tuulola and the goalkeeper Felix Sandström.
 As previously stated, Jonathan and Marcus Davidsson, as well as Andreas Englund, also came in.
 However, all players left Västervik before the regular season was finished when they were called back by their NHL organizations to start the season there.